-- Reporting Absences or obtaining information on prearranged absences When a student is absent, parents are asked to call the office at 768-3866 or 1-800-358-3672 to report the reason for the absence by 9:00 a.m.
+Reporting Absences or obtaining information on prearranged absences - When a student is absent, parents are asked to call the office at 768-3866 or 1-800-358-3672 to report the reason for the absence by 9:00 a.m.
 The office must receive notice from a parent/guardian or verification of an appointment within 48 hours of the absence.
-If this does not occur, the absence will be unexcused. - Kathy Barnes, Secretary Call her at 768-3866 with questions regarding a lunch balance, attendance, good student discount forms for auto insurance, questions regarding any bills or fees owed to the school, school physical or immunizations and good student discount forms for auto insurance. - Joannie Mitsdarffer, Transportation Director Call her at 226-4042 for questions regarding transportation and bus schedules. - Dotty Simmons, Guidance Counselor Call her at 768-2143 with questions regarding academic placement and concerns (as well as social and emotional issues affecting academic performance), college and scholarship information, and transcript requests. - Jess Lehman, Activities Director Call him at 768-2155 with questions regarding sports or extracurricular program questions, and extracurricular eligibility. - Charles Brown, Principal Call at 768-3866 with questions regarding attendance, prearranged absences, discipline, eligibility, staff members, school committees, curriculum and instruction, public relations, substitute and student teachers, school safety, special education requests, and requests for use of facilities.
+If this does not occur, the absence will be unexcused.

+- Kathy Barnes, Secretary Call her at 768-3866 with questions regarding a lunch balance, attendance, good student discount forms for auto insurance, questions regarding any bills or fees owed to the school, school physical or immunizations and good student discount forms for auto insurance. - Joannie Mitsdarffer, Transportation Director Call her at 226-4042 for questions regarding transportation and bus schedules. - Dotty Simmons, Guidance Counselor Call her at 768-2143 with questions regarding academic placement and concerns (as well as social and emotional issues affecting academic performance), college and scholarship information, and transcript requests. - Sean Hayes, Activities Director Call him at 768-2155 with questions regarding sports or extracurricular program questions, and extracurricular eligibility. - Jacque Lane, District Nurse Call her at 768-3860 with health-related questions. - Charles Brown, Principal Call at 768-3866 with questions regarding attendance, prearranged absences, discipline, eligibility, staff members, school committees, curriculum and instruction, public relations, substitute and student teachers, school safety, special education requests, and requests for use of facilities.